Francis-André Wollman

-Francis-André Wollman is a French biologist born on May 5, 1953.
+Francis-André Wollman is a French biologist born on 5 May 1953.
 He is a research director at the CNRS and works at the Institut de biologie physico-chimique (IBPC) in Paris.
 He is a member of the French Academy of sciences.

 His grandparents, Eugène and Elisabeth Wollman, researchers at the Pasteur Institute, were the pioneers of discoveries on phage and lysogeny (André Lwoff's later work earned him the Nobel Prize in 1965).
 Their work was brutally interrupted in December 1943 following their arrest by the French police and their murder in Auschwitz (a prize from the Academy of Sciences is dedicated to them).
-His father Elijah Wollman, also a researcher at the Pasteur Institute, of which he was deputy director for many years, was one of the pioneers of bacterial genetics and brought to light the genetic nature of prophecy and the sexuality of bacteria.
+His father Élie Wollman, also a researcher at the Pasteur Institute, of which he was deputy director for many years, was one of the pioneers of bacterial genetics and brought to light the genetic nature of prophecy and the sexuality of bacteria.
 This last work was done in collaboration with François Jacob, who was awarded the Nobel Prize, also in 1965.